 How long do we hold off buying?

-With so many discounts just around the corner, it’s common to hold off spending in the lead-up to massive sales.
-An estimated 117 million American adults (47.8%) have deferred dropping dollars on clothing, electronics, major appliances and furniture in anticipation for the release of Black Friday and Cyber Monday deals.
+During the lead up to the big annual mega sales of Black Friday and Cyber Monday, it’s common to hold off spending in anticipation.
+An estimated 117 million American adults (47.8%) deferred dropping dollars on clothing, electronics, major appliances and furniture while waiting for the release of Black Friday and Cyber Monday deals.
 Better safe than sorry, right?

 Of those hanging out to see the bargains, a one- to two-month wait is the most common (14.7%), followed by a few weeks (13.8%), three to six months (9.8%) and a patient seven to eleven months (3.7%).
 Some 5.9% of us are willing to wait an entire year!